citp/privacy-policy-historical/a/ac/acg/acgov.org.md

-> *The following text is extracted and transformed from the acgov.org privacy policy that was archived on 2016-12-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161203081257id_/http%3A//acgov.org/government/legal.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the acgov.org privacy policy that was archived on 2019-06-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190614092516id_/http%3A//www.acgov.org/government/legal.htm) for the most accurate reproduction.*

-# Legal / Disclaimers - Government - ACGOV.org - Alameda County's Official Website
+# Legal / Disclaimers | Alameda County

 Alameda County may change this policy from time to time, and reserves the right to do so without notice.